 - Be sure to share your photo submission once you receive your approval email!
 Tell the world your story and invite everyone to take part.

-- Do you live in the Dales?
+- Do you live in the Upper Dales?

-- Do you work here?
+- Did you go to school here?

 - What is it like growing up here?
 What memories do you have?